TalhaPekdemir/learning-pytorch/TENSORS.md

                          [8, 11],
                          [9, 12]])

-# Would give an error: mat1 and mat2 shapes cannot be multiplied (3x2 and 3x2) because iner dimension for tensor_A is 2 but inner shape for tensor_B is 3.
+# Would give an error: mat1 and mat2 shapes cannot be multiplied (3x2 and 3x2) because inner dimension for tensor_A is 2 but inner shape for tensor_B is 3.
 torch.matmul(tensor_A, tensor_B)
 ```